NativeScript/docs/content/guide/core/connectivity.md

 title: Connectivity
 ---

-The connectivity class provides a common abstraction of the functionality responsible for receiving information about the connection type and availability of the network.
+The connectivity class abstracts the native API that is responsible for receiving information about the connection type and availability of the network.

-## Using Connectivity
+## Use Connectivity class

 The following example shows how to use the Connectivity class: